fotor-2025042422352

 "Everything comes fast when you miss a session, I was getting up to speed this afternoon and experiencing the tyre degradation - it means you basically have two laps because it is not a track that helps you with the tyres.
 You have one lap to read the balance and then after that you are just getting up to speed but you don’t have great grip.
 I was able to get a read on the long runs and hopefully overnight I can find the time I need to be in contention for the fight for pole.
 I will do some extra work on low fuel in the morning during FP3 to see which direction to take but we are confident we know.
 It was nice to be able to lend my car to Juri for the morning, I think he had a good time out there and did some important work for the Team".

-During the night between Friday and Saturday, Ferrari replaced the chassis on Carlos Sainz Jr.'s car due to a fuel pump failure.
-McLaren and Williams also used one of their two fire extinguishers (allowed during the season for car repairs) to make adjustments on their cars.
-None of these teams received penalties for these actions.
-Before the start of Saturday's third practice session, Esteban Ocon's car had a new internal combustion engine and electronic control unit installed.
-The Alpine driver did not face a grid penalty, as the new components were within the allowable limits defined by the technical regulations.
-As for the practice session itself, Charles Leclerc remained the fastest.
-The Monegasque driver was 72 thousandths of a second faster than Max Verstappen, with the Mercedes duo following closely behind.
-The top three drivers were all able to break the 1-minute 20-second barrier, with times similar to those set on Friday, despite the track temperature being higher at 46 °C. Ferrari showed better consistency in the race simulation, solving the sliding issues from earlier sessions, while Red Bull seemed to have improved their performance on one-lap pace.
-Mick Schumacher completed only a few laps after a fire broke out at the rear of his car, while Pierre Gasly did not set any laps due to a power unit failure that prevented him from even completing the installation lap.
-Before the start of qualifying, Mick Schumacher had the third gearbox and second transmission installed on his Haas car.
-The German driver was not penalized for these changes, as the new components fall within the maximum allowed by the technical regulations.
-Pierre Gasly was the first driver to take to the track.
-After Tsunoda's time was deleted, Zhou set the first reference time of 1'21"075.
-This was quickly beaten by both Red Bull Racing drivers.
-Meanwhile, there was a dangerous situation in the pit lane between Lando Norris and Lance Stroll, as the Canadian was sent out just as Norris’s car was arriving.
-Carlos Sainz Jr. went to the top of the timesheets with a lap of 1'19"892, only for Charles Leclerc to beat it with 1'19"861.
-Lewis Hamilton took the fourth position, before his teammate George Russell pushed him down by a small margin.
-Valtteri Bottas set the sixth fastest time, just ahead of Sergio Pérez.
+During the night between Friday and Saturday, Ferrari replaces the chassis on Carlos Sainz Jr.'s car due to a fuel pump failure.
+McLaren and Williams also use one of their two fire extinguishers (permitted during the season for car repairs) to make adjustments on their cars.
+None of these teams receive penalties for these actions.
+Before the start of Saturday's third practice session, Esteban Ocon's car is fitted with a new internal combustion engine and electronic control unit.
+The Alpine driver does not face a grid penalty, as the new components are within the limits established by the technical regulations.
+During the final practice session, Charles Leclerc remains the fastest, posting a time 72 thousandths of a second faster than Max Verstappen, with the Mercedes duo close behind.
+The top three drivers break the 1-minute 20-second barrier, setting times similar to those recorded on Friday, despite the track temperature being higher at 46 °C. Ferrari demonstrates improved consistency during race simulation, resolving the sliding issues observed in earlier sessions, while Red Bull appears to have enhanced their performance on one-lap pace.
+Mick Schumacher completes only a few laps after a fire broke out at the rear of his car, while Pierre Gasly does not set any laps due to a power unit failure that prevents him from completing the installation lap.
+Before the start of qualifying, Mick Schumacher has the third gearbox and second transmission installed on his Haas car.
+He is not penalized for these changes, as the new components were within the maximum allowed by the technical regulations.
+After Tsunoda's time is deleted, Zhou sets the first reference time of 1'21"075, which is quickly surpassed by both Red Bull Racing drivers.
+Meanwhile, a dangerous situation occurs in the pit lane when Lance Stroll is released just Lando Norris’ car is arriving.
+Carlos Sainz Jr. takes briefly the top spot on the timesheets with a lap of 1'19"892, only for Charles Leclerc to improve it with 1'19"861.
+Lewis Hamilton takes the fourth position until his teammate George Russell edhes ahead by a small margin.
+Valtteri Bottas sets the sixth fastest time, just ahead of Sergio Pérez.

 In the final minutes of the session, Mick Schumacher improved and moved into eighth, while his teammate Kevin Magnussen posted the fifth fastest time.
 Daniel Ricciardo also improved, knocking Sebastian Vettel out of the top ten.
 Along with Vettel, Fernando Alonso, Lance Stroll, and both Williams drivers were eliminated from qualifying.
 The first drivers to complete their laps in Q2 were the Mercedes drivers.
 Hamilton set a time of 1'19"794, followed by Russell with 1'19"470.
 A second behind them were the Haas drivers.
 Pérez was third, just 360 milliseconds behind Russell.
 The Ferraris could not improve on the British driver's time, with Sainz Jr. in fifth and Leclerc in fourth.
 The surprise was Max Verstappen, who only managed sixth.
 Race control informed the drivers that no more weaving was allowed in the pit lane to create a gap to the car ahead.
 Towards the end of the session, both Mercedes and Leclerc decided not to set another time.
 Sainz Jr. went to the top with a lap of 1'19"453, while the two AlphaTauris were eliminated.
 Magnussen was fourth, but Zhou failed to improve.
 The McLaren drivers improved, but Norris' time was deleted, which meant he failed to make it into the top 10.
 Meanwhile, Verstappen set the fastest time and took provisional pole with 1'19"073.
 The drivers eliminated at the end of Q2 were Norris, Ocon, Tsunoda, Gasly, and Guanyu.
 In the final part of qualifying, Schumacher set the first time with 1'21"773, which was three-tenths quicker than Magnussen.
 Hamilton then went top with 1'19"664, but that was soon beaten by Sainz Jr. with 1'19"423.
 Leclerc made a mistake on his first fast lap, spinning.
 Russell then moved ahead of Hamilton, followed by Pérez and Verstappen, with the Dutch driver briefly holding provisional pole with a lap of 1'19"073.
 However, Leclerc found time in his final lap, setting 1'18"750 to secure pole position.
 Verstappen couldn’t respond to Leclerc’s time due to a loss of engine power.
 Sainz Jr. couldn’t improve his time either, while Russell did, moving into fourth, just ahead of Pérez.
 Charles Leclerc secured his fourth pole position of the season, becoming the first driver to claim back-to-back pole positions in the 2022 season.
 At the end of qualyfing, Charles Leclerc explains that he had some difficulties, especially with the tyres, during the first two FP: